acbsp/bonafide.guru/en/contents.rst

 one’s guru, cannot be a guru himself.
 If you stop obeying the guru, your practice stops".

-(Lecture of Srila Prabhupada on Srimad Bhagavatam 10 aug.
+(Lecture of Srila Prabhupada on Śrīmad Bhāgavatam 10 aug.
 1974).

 Аnd in Sri Caitanya-Caritamrita, commentary to Madhya-lila, 19.156 it is
 said: